Having the knowledge to make the right choice for you…

 To help you out we’ve put together an article on the Beginner’s Guide to Stage Pianos, which has plenty of useful information to get you up and running.

 Whether you’re opting for a modest upright or a grand piano, choosing an acoustic piano is a much bolder statement of intent.
 You need an appropriate amount of space, forgiving neighbours, and good deep pockets.
 However, here is a reason why people elect to stump up for an acoustic piano, they are the standard that all digital pianos aim for.

-Plus, performing on finely tuned, high quality acoustic piano is the stuff of dreams.
+Plus, performing on a finely tuned, high-quality acoustic piano is the stuff of dreams.
 The feel, the sound, the connection between you and the instrument.
 It is indescribable.